Do you know what you're really paying for in the cloud?

 FinOps is short for cloud financial operations (or sometimes cloud financial management) and combines data, organization, and cultural practice to help companies manage their cloud spending.

 To effectively optimize cloud cost, a FinOps practice aligns advanced cost management metrics with business metrics, such as revenue and profit; development schedules, requirements, and costs; business units and operations; growth projections; and other long-term analysis.
-Do you want to know more?
-Here is more about Cloud FinOps services we offer to our clients.

 Billing and Infrastructure analysis by Revolgy